MayBeTall/MayBeTeaching/Lesson 1 - GitHub/README.md

 ### Pull Request
 A **pull request** is when you request that a repository owner **pull** the **commits** from *your* **forked** repository into *their* repository.
 This is how you're going to submit your changes to me.

+## Next steps
+# Tasks
+Each lesson will have tasks.
+Navigate to the Tasks folder and read the README to continue.